bipubipu/LeetCode/30DaysChallenge/Day 1 Single Number.md

             if hash_table[i] == 1:
                 return i
 ```
+The difference between defaultdic and dict is that defaultdic will create a new entry if it doesn't exit.

 Time complexity: O(n).
 Time complexity of for loop is O(n).
 Time complexity of hash table(dictionary in python) operation pop is O(1).

 Space complexity: O(n).
 The space required by hash_table is equal to the number of elements in nums.